Presidential race lures Wall Street newbies to market minefield

 How the death of liberal Supreme Court Justice Ruth Bader Ginsburg and the looming fight between Democrats and Republicans to replace her may affect markets is still unknown.

 Trump has urged Senate Republicans to vote quickly on his eventual nominee, despite an election less than two months away and the GOP's refusal to do the same for Democratic President Barack Obama's last Supreme Court nomination, made some nine months before the 2016 election.
+A difference being the White House and Senate were controlled by different parties back then.

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS